 Composting is good for lawns (as well as for gardens): While compost has been a mainstay for enriching garden soil, homeowners are learning that compost can be incredibly useful for their lawns when applied in a special process called topdressing.

 Composting is good for the environment (and your wallet): The U.S. Department of Agriculture estimates that 30-40% of the food supply is lost due to waste.
 And that waste adds up to 22% of the rubbish that ends up in municipal landfills.
-If you’re looking for a more sustainable lifestyle, composting is a good step in that direction.
+If you’re looking for a more sustainable lifestyle, learning how to compost at home is a good step in that direction.

 What Is Composting?